jeliceiri/teamCatLady/README.md

 The service provides the following:

-* Get a president in plain text and json, given a president id
+* Get a president given a president id
-* Get all presidents in plain text and json
+* Get all presidents
-* Get a list of presidents in plain text and json given a party
+* Get a list of presidents given a party
-* Get a list of presidents in plain text and json who are living
+* Get a list of presidents who are living
-* Get a list of presidents in plain text and json who are deceased
+* Get a list of presidents who are deceased
 * Add a president
 * Update a president, given a president id

+The service supports the following formats:

+* Plain text
+* JSON
+* XML

 ## The service uses the following technologies:
-JAX-RS API with Jersey.
+* JAX-RS API with Jersey.

-TODO add all of your tech here....
+* Swagger for API Documentation

 ## Resources
 **Presidents**